-- 8.1 The main aspects of training requirements for individual lone workers is dealt with in section 6.
-In addition the trust will provide Conflict Resolution Training to all front line staff in accordance with the full national syllabus provided by the NHS Counter Fraud and Security Management Service.
+8.1 The main aspects of training requirements for individual lone workers is dealt with in section 6.
+In addition the Trust will provide Conflict Resolution Training to all front line staff in accordance with the full national syllabus provided by the NHS Counter Fraud and Security Management Service.
 This training covers the 10 objectives listed in the national syllabus.
-In accordance with the advice published by the NHS Counter Fraud and Security Management Service priority will be offered to out reach staff such as Community Midwives and other staff that can sometimes work on their own such as reception staff.
+In accordance with the advice published by the NHS priority will be offered to outreach staff such as Community Midwives and other staff that can sometimes work on their own such as reception staff.
 The trust will provide training for all staff using the lone worker protection devices provided under the lone worker framework agreement.
-This training will be delivered by Reliance Protect. - 8.2 Delivery of the conflict resolution training will be via an in-house trainer who has attended the one-day National syllabus familiarisation course provided by the NHS Counter Fraud and Security Management Service. - 8.3 New staff will be offered a place on the full course and the Conflict Resolution Training will be refreshed every three years in accordance with the standard and syllabus set by the NHS. - 8.4 The trust will look to build on any lessons learned as a result of the comprehensive conflict resolution training course put in place for trust staff.
-The quality of the training provided will be regularly monitored by means of feedback sheets and attendance lists. - 8.5 The trust recognises that as a result of risk assessment some staff groups may require training over and above the conflict resolution training syllabus.
-In-house or external contractors depending on the nature of the training concerned will provide this. - 8.6 Monitoring: The trust's Incident reporting procedure will be used to monitor the effectiveness of this policy.
-The annual health and safety report to the trust Board will include data on the level of violent or aggressive incidents reported.
+This training will be delivered by the one worker device provider or their approved agent.

+8.2 Delivery of the conflict resolution training will be via an in-house trainer who has attended a suiatble national course.

+8.3 New staff will be offered a place on the full course and the Conflict Resolution Training will be refreshed every three years in accordance with the standard and syllabus set by the NHS.

+8.4 The Trust will look to build on any lessons learned as a result of the comprehensive conflict resolution training course put in place for trust staff.
+The quality of the training provided will be regularly monitored by means of feedback sheets and attendance lists.

+8.5 The trust recognises that as a result of risk assessment some staff groups may require training over and above the conflict resolution training syllabus.
+In-house or external contractors depending on the nature of the training concerned will provide this.

+8.6 Monitoring: The Trust's Incident reporting procedure will be used to monitor the effectiveness of this policy.
+The six monthly health and safety report provided to the Trust Risk Committee will include data or incident reports on any significant problems reported via Datix due staff working alone.